maartene/HexEngine/README.md

 ### Application technology
 * UI is SwiftUI based;
+* Save/Load game based on Codable conformance of `World` class. (press 'S' to Save, 'L' to load.
+Hacky solution in HexMapScene.swift - no formal UI integration.)
 * Unit and City abilities are based on a rudimentary ECS system.
 Will be improved.

 ## What is missing